NEONScience/NEON-Data-Skills/tutorials/Python/remote-sensing/hyperspectral-data/NEON_AOP_Hyperspectral_Functions_Tiles_py.md

 ### Objectives
 After completing this tutorial, you will be able to:

-* Upload a Python module
+* Load and run user-defined Python functions
 * Efficiently work with NEON hyperspectral data using functions, including:
 	+ Read in tiled NEON AOP reflectance hdf5 data and associated metadata
 	+ Stack and plot 3-band combinations (eg. RGB, Color Infrared, False Color Images)